omab/python-social-auth/README.rst

 Dependencies
 ============

-Dependencies that **must** be meet to use the application:
+Dependencies that **must** be met to use the application:

 - OpenId_ support depends on python-openid_

 - OAuth_ support depends on python-oauth2_ (despite the name, this is just for OAuth1)

-- Several backends demands application registration on their corresponding sites and other dependencies like sqlalchemy_ on Flask and Webpy.
+- Several backends demand application registration on their corresponding sites and other dependencies like sqlalchemy_ on Flask and Webpy.